-Jamira Burley, 23, is the first of sixteen children to graduate high school and recently college.
+Jamira Burley (25), is the first of sixteen children to graduate high school and college.
 Drive, perseverance, and passion, are just a few characteristics that this Philadelphia native is built with.
 Recent graduate of Temple University, with dual degrees in International Business and Legal Studies.
 Currently, Jamira is the Executive Director for the City of Philadelphia Youth Commission.

-Jamira’s passion for improving education, addressing youth issues and creating preventive methods for violence have led her to this journey of fighting for something bigger than herself.
-Which is why in 2011, the Philadelphia Daily News ranked Jamira as one of top-ten up and coming Philadelphians and most recently Flying Kite Media names Jamira as one of four Next Generation Leaders, Philadelphia Tribune top 10 under 40, Spark Action top 25 under 25 and a BET millennial leader.
+Jamira’s passion for improving education, addressing youth issues and creating solutions to prevent violence has led her to this journey of fighting for something bigger than herself.
+Philadelphia Daily News ranked Jamira as one of top-ten up and coming Philadelphians, Flying Kite Media names Jamira as one of four Next Generation Leaders, Philadelphia Tribune top 10 under 40, Spark Action top 25 under 25 and a BET millennial leader.